Where do adoption fees for rescue pets go?

-Well, in a perfect world, it would be perfectly reasonable.
-But all rescue pets must be examined by a vet, vaccinated, microchipped, heartworm tested (for dogs) and desexed, not to mention the ongoing costs of food and flea and worming treatment whilst the pet is in care.
-The rescue group pays for all of this out of their own pocket, and rescue groups are generally run by volunteers.
-So, in order to make the rescue process sustainable, the rescue group needs to recoup these costs (at least in part) by charging an adoption fee.
+But where do adoption fees go?
+To prepare them for their new homes, all rescue pets must be examined by a vet, vaccinated, microchipped, heartworm tested (for dogs) and desexed.
+Then there’s the ongoing costs of food and flea and worming treatments whilst the pet is in care.
+The rescue organisation pays for all of this out of their own pocket, and they’re generally run by volunteers.
+So, to make the rescue process sustainable, the rescue organisation needs to recoup these costs (at least in part) by charging an adoption fee.

 In most instances, the adoption fee you pay covers the basic medical expenses incurred.
 However, if the pet received any extra medical treatment, it's likely that your adoption fee won’t cover these additional costs.